jiancong0204/hull-abstraction/README.md

 ![COAR Logo](doc/assets/coarlogo.png "Coar Logo")

-This repository is part of project Hull Abstraction.
+This repository is part of the Center of Advanced Robotics by the IGMR - Aachen University.

 ---